2021 Attractions for Central Arkansas

 Arkansas Symphony Orchestra

-Led by conductor Geoffrey Robson, the Arkansas Symphony Orchestra (ASO) performs more than 60 concerts per season including their popular Masterworks series and Pops Concerts as well as statewide touring, chamber music and educational performances.
-The ASO collaborates with Ballet Arkansas and the Arkansas Repertory Theatre and features its members in the Rockefeller and Quapaw Quartets, the ASO Brass Quintet, the ASO Big Band, the Arts Partners Quartets and the Arkansas Symphony Youth Ensembles.
+The Arkansas Symphony Orchestra (ASO) performs a variety of concerts per season including their popular Masterworks series as well as statewide touring, chamber music and educational performances.
+The ASO collaborates with Ballet Arkansas and the Arkansas Repertory Theatre and others.
 Distinguished guest artists that have performed with the orchestra include Itzhak Perlman, Yo Yo Ma, Mignon Dunn, Marilyn Horn, Andre Watts, Maureen McGovern, Bernadette Peters, Maya Angelou, and Doc Severinsen.

 Bayou Meto Urban Canoe Trail